kingshhub/kingshhub/README.md

 - 👋 Hi, I’m @kingshhub
-- 👀 I’m interested in Data analysis, machine learning and AI
+- 👀 I’m interested in Backend and mobile development.
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m currently open to work with fast growing team on innovative solutions.
-- 💞️ I’m looking to collaborate on Data analysis project
+- 💞️ I’m looking to collaborate on early stage startup team.
 - 📫 How to reach me formulaking07@gmail.com

 <!---